doorkeeper-gem/doorkeeper/README.md

 [![Gem Version](https://badge.fury.io/rb/doorkeeper.svg)](https://rubygems.org/gems/doorkeeper)

-Doorkeeper is a gem that makes it easy to introduce OAuth 2 provider functionality to your Rails application.
-As of [PR 567] it plays nicely with Grape framework.
+Doorkeeper is a gem that makes it easy to introduce OAuth 2 provider functionality to your Rails or Grape application.

 [PR 567]: https://github.com/doorkeeper-gem/doorkeeper/pull/567